zhenengxie/zhenengxie.github.io/levy.md

 # Schedule

-**Sessions are Mondays 13:00 to 14:00 starting Week 2 on Jan 25**
+**Sessions are on Monday from 13:00 to 14:00 starting Week 2 on Jan 25**

 The following information can also be found in this [Google Calendar](https://calendar.google.com/calendar/u/0?cid=MWg4MzAzc21hYWhjdnFqYmpocnUxYjBxc3NAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
-Note this schedule is subject to change depending on how much we cover in the actual sessions.
+Note this schedule is subject to change depending on progress in the actual sessions.

 Week | Date | Pages | Topic | Exercises
 --- | --- | --- | --- | ---